 Led by writer Nathan O’Donnell, The Mill is inspired by the Clondalkin Paper Mill and the legacy of the 1980s’ strikes there.

 The Mill will engage with a group of young people in Clondalkin to produce a magazine, derived from the legacy of the strikes and a history of radical publishing.
 Clondalkin was home to one of the last of Ireland’s paper mills; the closure of the mill in 1982 marked the end of a centuries-old traditional industry along the Camac river, as well as generating an important moment in the history of protest in Ireland.

 The Mill takes its cue from these legacies, focusing on the history of paper-making in Ireland, as well as the intersections between print culture and protest.
-The programme for young people will take place over June and July 2018, with participants taking part in writing, photography and journalism exercises, as well as getting hands-on experience with letterpress and other forms of printing, and learning about the history of paper, publishing, and print in Ireland.
+The programme for young people will take place in Autumn 2018, with participants taking part in writing, photography and journalism exercises, as well as getting hands-on experience with letterpress and other forms of printing, and learning about the history of paper, publishing, and print in Ireland.
 The programme is designed to respond to the environment of Clondalkin; participants will be encouraged to think about place, community, and activism.
 The resulting radical magazine, 'This Being Where We Live' designed by Clare Bell, will be published in Autumn 2018.